phosphor-icons/swift/README.md

 ## Installation

-Add this repo as a new Package Dependency with `File > Add Package Dependencies...`, and enter this URL in the search bar:
+Add this repo as a new Package Dependency with `File > Add Package Dependencies...` and enter this URL in the search bar:

 ```
 https://github.com/phosphor-icons/swift